Pioreactor/docs.pioreactor/user-guide/29-Automations/01-temperature-automations.md

 The Stable automation will try to maintain a `target temperature` using a feedback loop.
 You can select a `target temperature` (between ambient temperature and 50℃), and the automation will vary the onboard heater to maintain that temperature in the vial.
 At room temperature, the Pioreactor will be able to achieve up to about 43℃.

-### Silent
+### Only record ambient temperature

-The Silent automation is the simplest automation: do not control the temperature in any way.
+This automation is the simplest automation: do not apply any external heating.
 Reading and logging of temperature will still occur.